Qiskit/qiskit.org/content/advocates/index/master.md

 * ![](/images/icons/visibility.svg)
   ### Increased visibility for your work
   All advocates will have the opportunity to have their work supported and highlighted by IBM.
 Qiskit advocates will also have   a public presence on the advocates landing page.

 * ![](/images/icons/access.svg)
   ### Access to Qiskit core members and projects
-  Advocates will receive prioritized access to publicly available hardware.
+  Advocates will receive special access to core members of the Qiskit team for questions and brainstorming ideas.
+They will     also have the opportunity to work on new Qiskit projects.

 * ![](/images/icons/visibility.svg)
   ### Invitation to events